marshallflax/vision/AWS_Developer.md

   - Endpoints (apps, servers, AWS resources)
     - Interval 30s (10s more expensive)
     - HTTP, HTTPS, TCP
-    - At least 18% must be healthy
+    - Must be healthy at least 18% of the time
     - Threshold of 3 (default)
     - 2xx, 3xx, or based on text in the first 5k of the response.
     - Must allow Route53 Health Checkers access to endpoints -- <https://ip-ranges.amazonaws.com/ip-ranges.json> (ROUTE53_HEALTHCHECKS)